What do you think of when you imagine working in the drainage industry?

 Just some of the skills and qualities we’re looking for include:

-Whether you have experience in the industry or not, there is likely to be a place for you if you have some of these skills - it’s never too late to change the lanes of your career.
+Whether you have experience in the industry or not, there is likely to be a place for you if you have some of these skills - it’s never too late to change lanes in your career.

 Lanes Group Ltd,